analogdevicesinc/msdk/Examples/MAX32670/SPI_Usecase/README.md

         SS  : P0.5 <--> P0.17

-This example will send some test byte from master to slave then from slave to master To change number of bytes please change TEST_BUFF_SIZE
+This example will send some test byte from master to slave then from slave to master To change the number of bytes, please change TEST_BUFF_SIZE
 -----------------------------------------------------------------------------------------------

 Master Send Packet